valyala/gozstd/zstd/programs/README.md

 Arguments :
  -#     : # compression level (1-19, default: 3)
  -d     : decompression
- -D file: use `file` as Dictionary
- -o file: result stored into `file` (only if 1 input file) -f     : overwrite output without prompting and (de)compress links --rm    : remove source file(s) after successful de/compression -k     : preserve source file(s) (default)
+ -D DICT: use DICT as Dictionary for compression or decompression -o file: result stored into `file` (only 1 output file) -f     : overwrite output without prompting, also (de)compress links --rm    : remove source file(s) after successful de/compression -k     : preserve source file(s) (default)
  -h/-H  : display help/long help and exit

 Advanced arguments :
  -V     : display Version number and exit
- -v     : verbose mode; specify multiple times to increase verbosity -q     : suppress warnings; specify twice to suppress errors too -c     : force write to standard output, even if it is the console -l     : print information about zstd compressed files --ultra : enable levels beyond 19, up to 22 (requires more memory) --long  : enable long distance matching (requires more memory) --no-dictID : don't write dictID into header (dictionary compression) --[no-]check : integrity check (default: enabled)
+ -c     : force write to standard output, even if it is the console -v     : verbose mode; specify multiple times to increase verbosity -q     : suppress warnings; specify twice to suppress errors too --no-progress : do not display the progress counter
+ -r     : operate recursively on directories --filelist FILE : read list of files to operate upon from FILE --output-dir-flat DIR : processed files are stored into DIR --output-dir-mirror DIR : processed files are stored into DIR respecting original directory structure --[no-]check : during compression, add XXH64 integrity checksum to frame (default: enabled).
+If specified with -d, decompressor will ignore/validate checksums in compressed frame (default: validate).
+--      : All arguments after "--" are treated as files

+Advanced compression arguments :
+--ultra : enable levels beyond 19, up to 22 (requires more memory) --long[=#]: enable long distance matching with given window log (default: 27) --fast[=#]: switch to very fast compression levels (default: 1) --adapt : dynamically adapt compression level to I/O conditions -T#    : spawns # compression threads (default: 1, 0==# cores) -B#    : select size of each job (default: 0==automatic) --single-thread : use a single thread for both I/O and compression (result slightly different than -T1) --rsyncable : compress using a rsync-friendly method (-B sets block size)
- -r     : operate recursively on directories --format=gzip : compress files to the .gz format --format=xz : compress files to the .xz format --format=lzma : compress files to the .lzma format --test  : test compressed file integrity
+--exclude-compressed: only compress files that are not already compressed --stream-size=# : specify size of streaming input from `stdin` --size-hint=# optimize compression parameters for streaming input of approximately this size --target-compressed-block-size=# : generate compressed block of approximately targeted size --no-dictID : don't write dictID into header (dictionary compression only) --[no-]compress-literals : force (un)compressed literals --format=zstd : compress files to the .zst format (default) --format=gzip : compress files to the .gz format --format=xz : compress files to the .xz format --format=lzma : compress files to the .lzma format --format=lz4 : compress files to the .lz4 format

---[no-]sparse : sparse mode (default: disabled)
+Advanced decompression arguments :
+ -l     : print information about zstd compressed files --test  : test compressed file integrity
- -M#    : Set a memory usage limit for decompression --      : All arguments after "--" are treated as files
+ -M#    : Set a memory usage limit for decompression --[no-]sparse : sparse mode (default: disabled)

 Dictionary builder :
---train ## : create a dictionary from a training set of files --train-cover[=k=#,d=#,steps=#,split=#,shrink[=#]] : use the cover algorithm with optional args --train-fastcover[=k=#,d=#,f=#,steps=#,split=#,shrink[=#],accel=#] : use the fastcover algorithm with optional args --train-legacy[=s=#] : use the legacy algorithm with selectivity (default: 9) -o file : `file` is dictionary name (default: dictionary) --maxdict=# : limit dictionary to specified size (default: 112640) --dictID=# : force dictionary ID to specified value (default: random)
+--train ## : create a dictionary from a training set of files --train-cover[=k=#,d=#,steps=#,split=#,shrink[=#]] : use the cover algorithm with optional args --train-fastcover[=k=#,d=#,f=#,steps=#,split=#,accel=#,shrink[=#]] : use the fast cover algorithm with optional args --train-legacy[=s=#] : use the legacy algorithm with selectivity (default: 9) -o DICT : DICT is dictionary name (default: dictionary) --maxdict=# : limit dictionary to specified size (default: 112640) --dictID=# : force dictionary ID to specified value (default: random)

 Benchmark arguments :
  -b#    : benchmark file(s), using # compression level (default: 3)
- -e#    : test all compression levels from -bX to # (default: 1) -i#    : minimum evaluation time in seconds (default: 3s) -B#    : cut file into independent blocks of size # (default: no block) --priority=rt : set process priority to real-time
+ -e#    : test all compression levels successively from -b# to -e# (default: 1) -i#    : minimum evaluation time in seconds (default: 3s) -B#    : cut file into independent blocks of size # (default: no block) -S     : output one benchmark result per input file (default: consolidated result) --priority=rt : set process priority to real-time
 ```

-#### Restricted usage of Environment Variables
+### Passing parameters through Environment Variables
+There is no "generic" way to pass "any kind of parameter" to `zstd` in a pass-through manner.
-Using environment variables to set parameters has security implications.
+Using environment variables for this purpose has security implications.
-Therefore, this avenue is intentionally restricted.
+Therefore, this avenue is intentionally restricted and only supports `ZSTD_CLEVEL` and `ZSTD_NBTHREADS`.

-Only `ZSTD_CLEVEL` is supported currently, for setting compression level.
-`ZSTD_CLEVEL` can be used to set the level between 1 and 19 (the "normal" range).
+`ZSTD_CLEVEL` can be used to modify the default compression level of `zstd`
+(usually set to `3`) to another value between 1 and 19 (the "normal" range).

-If the value of `ZSTD_CLEVEL` is not a valid integer, it will be ignored with a warning message.
+`ZSTD_NBTHREADS` can be used to specify a number of threads
+that `zstd` will use for compression, which by default is `1`.
+This functionality only exists when `zstd` is compiled with multithread support.
+`0` means "use as many threads as detected cpu cores on local system".
+The max # of threads is capped at: `ZSTDMT_NBWORKERS_MAX==200`.

+This functionality can be useful when `zstd` CLI is invoked in a way that doesn't allow passing arguments.
+One such scenario is `tar --zstd`.
-`ZSTD_CLEVEL` just replaces the default compression level (`3`).
+As `ZSTD_CLEVEL` and `ZSTD_NBTHREADS` only replace the default compression level
-It can be overridden by corresponding command line arguments.
+and number of threads respectively, they can both be overridden by corresponding command line arguments:
+`-#` for compression level and `-T#` for number of threads.

-#### Long distance matching mode
+### Long distance matching mode
 The long distance matching mode, enabled with `--long`, is designed to improve
 the compression ratio for files with long matches at a large distance (up to the
 maximum window size, `128 MiB`) while still maintaining compression speed.